tuneday-hub/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 Write a function that draws a diagonal line on the terminal Write a function that prints a square, followed by a new line The FizzBuzz test
+Write a function that checks for uppercase character